vis4/pyshpgeocode/README.md

 ### Bag of tricks

-You can speed up the geocoding by limiting the number of polygons that need to be tested.
+You can speed up the reverse geocoding by limiting the number of polygons that need to be tested.
 This can be achieved by injecting a ``filter`` function either to the ``geocoder`` constructor or per each ``geocode`` call .

 ```python
 # consider only polygons that have STAT_LEVL_ == 2